caomw/confidenceSFM/README.txt

 scrPres/analysis/

-		- analysis_collect_eyeData: gets the raw data and read all trials for all sunjects into a matrix
+		1- analysis_collect_eyeData: gets the raw data and read all trials for all sunjects into a matrix 2- analysis_eyeData: collects all runs for each subject, collects all data across subjects, Analyze and plot behavioral and eye data

-		-
+%% To Do

-		-
+Then adjust analysis_eyeData and run the graphs.
+Create the matrix for Megan